kevL/yata/ReadMe.txt

 Appendix G: Drag & Drop to load a 2da-file

-Yata will load files that are dragged and dropped onto its titlebar, menubar, or statubar.
+Yata will load files that are dragged and dropped onto it.

 Appendix H: a note on associating file extensions in Windows Explorer